opnfv/vineperf/docs/testing/user/configguide/upgrade.rst

 Paths to DPDK, OVS and QEMU
 ===========================

-VSPERF uses external tools for proper testcase execution.
+ViNePerf uses external tools for proper testcase execution.
 Thus it is important to properly configure paths to these tools.
-In case that tools are installed by installation scripts and are located inside ``./src`` directory inside VSPERF home, then no changes are needed.
+In case that tools are installed by installation scripts and are located inside ``./src`` directory inside ViNePerf home, then no changes are needed.
 On the other hand, if path settings was changed by custom configuration file, then it is required to update configuration accordingly.
 Please check your configuration files for following configuration
 options: